adhearsion/adhearsion-website/docs/source/call-controllers.md

 end
 </pre>

+## Explicit answering and early media

+CallController methods will not explictly answer calls to allow the developer to take advantage of early media.
+EM is a way to send audio to the caller and receive DTMF without actually "raising the phone".
+In case of normal time-based phone billing, that will result in the call not being billed until it is actually answered.

+For example, this could be used to play some pricing information to a caller, or to send custom audio as a ringing tone.

+Early media could not work with all methods and channels, so the recommendation is to always use #answer first unless you know your application does not need that.

 ## Multiple controllers

 It is possible to reuse and share functionality among call controllers.
 There are two approaches to this.
 The first is to invoke another controller *within* the current controller: